emacstheviking/swipl-flipl/README.md

 ## Issues, Requests etc.

-Raise an issue.
-It has a few rough edges and quite soon I think I may have to make it a bit smarter about using an existing visible window that may alreay have the "other" file in it as it currently uses default behaviours.
-I'd rather it flipped to the already visible file ...feel free to contribute.
+Raise an issue...feel free to contribute.